motet-a/libforks/README.md

 <!-- AUTOMATICALLY GENERATED DO NOT EDIT -->

-⚠️*: still a work in progress, this library is experimental*
+⚠️  *this library is experimental, breaking changes can happen*

 libforks: A solution to use fork(2) in multithreaded programs